therealnicoroshi/modlist/README.md

 Make sure the dropdown box on the right is set to `The Nico Experience (version number)` and press the `Run` button.

 Alternate method is clicking on the .exe link at the top labeled `The Nico Experience (version number)`

-This will start the game and prompt you if you want to rebuild Cached Recursive Directory Walk CACHE (CRDW)

-If you have never done this before, made any changes/additions to the mod list or are updating  please click 'YES' to regenerate the CACHE.

-If starting without any changes after doing this you can safely click 'NO'

 ### *NOTE:*